UMD: A Globally Connected University

 - HONR338B: Sustainable Transformation and Adaptation: Culture and Earth

 Dennis Nola has been teaching at UMD since 1987.
 He has not lost his enthusiasm for learning, sharing, and shaping the lives of young people.
 His background is as a Landscape Architect and educator.
 Dennis has designed environmental restoration and site planning projects all over the world and many locally including on our own campus.
 If you are interested in this course but do not meet the eligibility requirements, reach out to Dennis Nola to discuss your interest.
-For general questions, please contact EA Short-term Programs.
+For general questions, please contact the Global Classrooms team.